joshbegley/nyt-latest/README.md

 `People appeared to take shelter in the gift shop of the Space Needle at Seattle Center after the incident.`\
 https://www.nytimes.com/video/embedded/us/100000011054386/26vid-xp-seattle-15414.html

-**At Least 2 Killed in Shooting at Food Festival in Seattle**\
+**At Least 3 Killed in Shooting at Food Festival in Seattle**\
-`At least five others were injured during the shooting near the city’s Space Needle, authorities said.
-The mayor said a suspect had been taken into custody.`\
+`At least four others were injured during the shooting near the city’s Space Needle, the authorities said.
+The police were searching for one suspect and had taken another into custody.`\
 https://www.nytimes.com/2026/07/26/us/bite-of-seattle-shooting-center.html

 **‘House of the Dragon’ Season 3, Episode 6 Recap: Mistakes Were Made**\